Gunnarguy/RAGMLCore/README.md

 - **OpenAI**: Enter your API key under Settings → OpenAI Configuration.
 Pick models such as `gpt-4o-mini`, `o1`, or `gpt-5`.
 - **Private Cloud Compute**: Toggle permission and execution context (automatic / on-device / prefer cloud / cloud only).
-- **Fallbacks**: Choose up to two LLM fallbacks; the pipeline automatically uses on-device analysis if all else fails.
+- **Fallbacks**: Toggle first/second fallbacks in Settings; the runtime will step through Apple Intelligence (if available) → On-Device Analysis when the primary fails.

 ## Privacy Checklist